-Hedge against inflation: The value of gold typically experiences an upward trend in tandem with the escalation of the general cost of living, rendering it a favorable investment during times of economic turbulence or when interest rates are at a low.
+Hedge against inflation: The value of gold typically experiences an upward trend in tandem with the escalation of the general cost of living, rendering it a favorable investment during times of economic turbulence or when rates are at a low.

 Safe haven asset: Gold tends to hold its value during periods of economic turmoil or political instability.
 This makes gold a popular investment during times of crisis.